gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

 ## What you will learn

-You will learn how to deploy a [FreeRTOS](https://www.freertos.org/) application to an Azure Sphere Cortex M4 Real Time core.
+You will learn how to deploy a [FreeRTOS](https://www.freertos.org/) application to an Azure Sphere Cortex M4 Real-Time core.

-You can run Bare Metal applications or applications built on Real Time frameworks such as FreeRTOS and Azure RTOS on the Azure Sphere Real Time cores.
+You can run Bare Metal applications or applications built on Real-Time frameworks such as FreeRTOS and Azure RTOS on the Azure Sphere Real-Time cores.

-The primary reason you would run an application on a Real Time core is when you need precise or highly deterministic timing.
+The primary reason you would run an application on a Real-Time core is when you need precise or highly deterministic timing.
 For example, you have a sensor driver that requires precise timing.

- For security, applications running on Real Time cores do not have direct internet access.
-They communicate with the internet via a High Level application.
+ For security, applications running on Real-Time cores do not have direct internet access.
+They communicate with the internet via a High-Level application.

  In this lab, you will also learn about **Inter-Core** messaging.